 Energy Advice & Additional Support

-There are many organisations in Warwickshire and Solihull who can provide practical advice and help to residents who may be struggling or who would just like some more information for family members, friends or neighbours.
-Why not pop into a local Warm Hub or Winter Warm Hub for a coffee, chat and the chance to find out more about other groups and support that may be available?
+There are many organisations in Warwickshire and Solihull which provide practical advice and help to residents who may be struggling or who would just like some more information for family members, friends or neighbours.
+Why not pop into a local Warm Hub for a coffee, chat and the chance to find out more about other groups and support that may be available?

 You can also find below a list of national and local websites with resources and contact numbers that may also be helpful.